fish-shell/fish-shell/doc_src/interactive.rst

 - :kbd:`ctrl-z`, :kbd:`ctrl-_` (:kbd:`ctrl-/` on some terminals) undo the most recent edit of the line.

-- :kbd:`alt-/` reverts the most recent undo.
+- :kbd:`alt-/` or :kbd:`ctrl-shift-z` reverts the most recent undo.

 - :kbd:`ctrl-r` opens the history in a pager.
 This will show history entries matching the search, a few at a time.
 Pressing :kbd:`ctrl-r` again will search older entries, pressing :kbd:`ctrl-s` (that otherwise toggles pager search) will go to newer entries.
 The search bar will always be selected.